 If someone complains about your continuous snapping, your behavior could end up landing you in a police station.

 Street performers are another issue altogether.
 These people are there to have their photo taken and get some money in exchange.
 Don’t try to sneak in a photo and walk off without paying them.
-That’s just rude.
+That is considered rude.